princespaghetti/actionhero/README.md

 ``./actionhero``

-Alternatively you can use a docker run command
+Alternatively you can use a docker run command (Please note this requires [authentication](https://docs.github.com/en/packages/using-github-packages-with-your-projects-ecosystem/configuring-docker-for-use-with-github-packages)).
+This image will be moved to docker hub shortly to avoid this issue

 ``docker run -e "IN_DOCKER=True" -p 127.0.0.1:31000:31000/udp --rm docker.pkg.github.com/princespaghetti/actionhero/actionhero:latest``

 Ctrl+C can be used to terminate the process safely